nunoadrego/nunoadregodotcom/content/posts/abusing-pod-priority.md

 # truncated
 ```

-For this scenario, we will create a *virtuous* deployment with 2 CPU cores as requests to simulate a well-behaved 👼 application:
+For this scenario, we will create a *virtuous* deployment with 2 CPU cores as requests to simulate a well-behaved 👼 application.
+Notice that we **don't assign** a `PriorityClass` to it:

 ```bash
 kubectl apply -f virtuous-deploy.yaml